KonuTech/data-engineering-zoomcamp-capstone-01/README.md

 <img src="static/kafka_01.jpg" width="60%"/>

 Each time the PySpark script is run, a new image will be pulled.
 The image is up and running only during the processing of the PySpark script.
-Check DockerOperator() in DAGs.
+Check `DockerOperator()` in DAGs for mote details.

 <img src="static/docker_02.jpg" width="60%"/>

-Remember to create a table in PostgreSQL using the schema stored under scripts/earthquakes.sql.
 The screenshot below shows exemplary data entries pulled from the API using Airflow DAGs.

 <img src="static/postgresql_01.jpg" width="60%"/>